The wild monodromy of the Fifth Painlev\'e equation and its action on wild character variety: an approach of confluence: Appendix: Painlevé equations as isomonodromic deformations of systems

 \section{Appendix: Painlevé equations as isomonodromic deformations of $3\!\times\!
 3$ systems}

-This section exposes how to derive the Fricke formula for the character variety of $P_{VI}$ and for the modular group action on it as the space of Stokes data corresponding to isomonodromic deformations of $3\!\times\!3$-systems in Okubo and Birkhoff canonical forms.
-Some of this can be also found in a bit different form in the article of Boalch \cite{Bo1} (sections 2 and 3).
-Furthermore, we describe the confluence in these systems and show how the Stokes data of the limit system $\epsilon=0$ are connected with those for $\epsilon\neq 0$ (Figure \ref{figure:wm-6}), providing thus another derivation of the character variety of $P_V$ \eqref{eq:wm-tildeF} and of the formulas of the birational change of variables $\Phi$ \eqref{eq:wm-UWXXX}.
+This section exposes first how to derive the Fricke formula \eqref{eq:wm-F} for the character variety $\Cal S_{VI}(\theta)$ of $P_{VI}(\vartheta)$ as the space of Stokes data corresponding to isomonodromic deformations of $3\!\times\!3$-systems in Okubo and Birkhoff canonical forms, and describes the braid group action on the Stokes data.
+Most of this can be also found in a bit different form in the article of Boalch \cite[Sections 2 \& 3]{Bo05}.
+This description is then used to study the confluence of eigenvalues in these systems in order to show how the Stokes data of the limit system for $\epsilon=0$ are connected with those for $\epsilon\neq 0$ (Figure \ref{figure:wm-6}), providing thus another derivation of the wild character $\Cal S_V(\ptheta)$ variety of $P_V(\tilde\vartheta)$ \eqref{eq:wm-tildeF} and of the formulas of the birational change of variables $\Phi_+$ \eqref{eq:wm-UWXXX}.